blaggacao/nixpkgs-devshell/README.md

   review               - Review your contribution against current upstream before submitting update               - Update a package / your contribution

+$ new
+Usage: new TEMPLATE

+Templates:
+  go-module                      how-to package a go module for nixpkgs

+  go-package                     how-to package a go package for nixpkgs

+$ review
+Usage: review [OPTS] COMMAND

+Options:
+  --system                       review for a different architecure

+Commands:
+  unstaged                       review unstaged changes

+  staged                         review staged changes

+$ update
+Usage: update [OPTS] PACKAGE

+Options:
+  --commit                       Commit the update with an appropriate commit message

+  --review                       Validate this and all dependent packages

 [nixpkgs]$
 ```